Active Transportation Program (ATP)

-- The California Transportation Commission released their Statewide ATP Recommendations on August 8, 2014.
-The staff report and recommendations (PDF) are now available online.
+- The California Transportation Commission adopted the Statewide ATP projects (PDF) on August 20, 2014.

 In September 2013, the Governor signed Senate Bill 99 (Chapter 359, Statutes 2013) and Assembly Bill 101 (Chapter 254, Statutes 2013) into law, creating the Active Transportation Program (ATP).
 The State envisions the ATP to consolidate a number of other funding sources intended to promote active transportation, such as the Bicycle Transportation Account and Transportation Alternatives Program, into one program.

 State and federal law segregate ATP funds into three main components, with funding distributed as follows:

 - 50% to the state for a statewide competitive program

 - 10% to the small urban and rural area competitive program to be managed by the state